Top Things to Do in Lyme Regis, Dorset - Explore Attractions & Activities

 Visit the Local Galleries

-Lyme Regis has a thriving arts scene, with several galleries worth visiting.
-The Town Mill Galleries, located within the Town Mill complex, showcase work by local artists, including paintings, ceramics, and jewelry.
-Other notable galleries include the Blue Lias Gallery on Coombe Street and the Coombe Street Gallery.
+The galleries are among the top cultural places to visit in Lyme Regis.
+The town has a vibrant arts scene, with several galleries worth exploring.
+The Town Mill Galleries, located within the Town Mill complex, display work by local artists, including paintings, ceramics, and jewellery.
+Other notable spots include the Blue Lias Gallery on Coombe Street and the Coombe Street Gallery.

 Good to Know:

-• The galleries are located close to each other, making it easy to visit several in one afternoon.
+The galleries are close to each other, making it easy to see several in one afternoon.

-• Art lovers should also check out the Lyme Regis Sculpture Trail in the Langmoor and Lister Gardens.
+Art lovers should also explore the Lyme Regis Sculpture Trail in the Langmoor and Lister Gardens.

 47 Coombe St, Lyme Regis, Dorset, DT7 3PY, United Kingdom